 To illustrate this, consider mutating a vector in a single-threaded session, with a one-second delay for each value update.
 If we don't wait for the mutation to finish, any subsequent operation will be based on the vector's value at the moment it's accessed.
 This value doesn't necessarily reflect its final mutated state, but merely its value at the moment of reference.

-For instance, suppose we seek to mutate the vector x = [0,0,0] into x = [1,2,3].
-Let's begin considering Julia’s default sequential execution.
-This ensures that the mutation completes before continuing with any other operation.
+For instance, suppose mutate the vector x = [0,0,0] into x = [1,1,1] and then sum all its value.
+Let's begin considering Julia's default sequential execution.
+This ensures that the mutation completes before continuing with the sum.

 # Description of job